farazahmedsyed/DistanceOptimizer/README.md

 ## Getting Started

-Consider following locations:

-A,B,C and D.

-Suppose we are at location A.
-We have to go to location B and location C.
-We also want to go to location D.
-Possible routes :  A->D, B->D or C->D
-Keeping it simple the best route would be the shortest route.
-So we need to find out the distance of all above routes.
-It will be a time consuming process we need to call google api each time.
-Hence, response time will increase with increase in number of source or destination locations.

-DistanceOptimizer is for such scenarios, when we need to hit google api multiple times which will effect our end-users.
+Consider destinations A, B, C and D — in which B, C and D are connected to A directly while B and C can also lead to D and B is not directly connected to C. Thus, forming a rhombus structure.
+Let A be the Source and D being the destination.
+While standing at the source (A) if the destination is D, the possible routes would be AD, BD and CD.
+Looking at the situation, the simplest route would be the shortest route — AD.
+At it’s simplest, a traditional application would call Google API to compute the distances of each route and then to determine the better one (in the above case — AD), thereby, increasing the latency.
+Furthermore, the response time of the application will drastically increase with the increase in number of source and destinations and different paths between source and destination.

+“Distance Optimizer” is thus an improved solution for the above scenario.
+When an application’s user (end-user) is going to be affected by the processing of multiple Google API request hits (to compute paths), the Distance Optimizer is a perfect solution to the problem.
-DistanceOptimizer save the distances to your database and then fetch the address from database, it only hits google when it does not found the location in database.
-It results in high response time and also avoid rate_limit issues.
+What Distance Optimizer does, is that, it saves the distances between a source and a destination to a connected database thus fetching the address from the database when required.
+But when does it hit the Google API?
+Well, it only hits Google API when a specific location is then not found in the database.
+Therefore, resulting in low response time (high performance) and thereby avoids “rate_limit” issues.

 ### Prerequisites
 MongoDB.